wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The DNA structure.
 Credits: Nature Education {cite}`dna_2008`.
 :::
-%#% Figures nucleotide and dna sources: https://openstax.org/books/biology-2e/pages/3-5-nucleic-acids, https://www-nature-com.ezproxy.library.wur.nl/scitable/topicpage/discovery-of-dna-structure-and-function-watson-397/
+%#% Figures nucleotide and dna sources: https://openstax.org/books/biology-2e/pages/3-5-nucleic-acids, https://www-nature-com.ezproxy.library.wur.nl/scitable/topicpage/discovery-of-dna-structure-and-function-watson-397/. - Old comment
 The two strands of the helix run in opposite directions, also called anti-parallel, i.e., one goes from 5' to 3' and the other from 3' to 5' ({numref}`nucleotide`).
 The nucleotide sequence is typically written in 5' to 3' direction.
 Due to the complementarity, the base sequence of a strand can be deduced from the base sequence from the other strand.